TheAppleDad/FamilyRecipes/MexicanRice.md

 Modified from the original recipe at https://www.thekitchn.com/recipe-mexican-rice-recipes-from-the-kitchn-198867

-INGREDIENTS
+This is the best recipe after a bunch of experiments to make rice at home just like what's served and Mexican Food restaurants.
+This pairs well with a can of pickled carrots like the La Costena brand.

+INGREDIENTS:
-1 (28-ounce) can whole peeled tomatoes
+- 1 (28-ounce) can whole peeled tomatoes
-1 medium onion, peeled and coarsely chopped
+- 1 medium onion, peeled and coarsely chopped
-4 cups low-sodium chicken broth
+- 4 cups low-sodium chicken broth
-3 teaspoons kosher salt
+- 3 teaspoons kosher salt
-1 teaspoon ground cumin
+- 1 teaspoon ground cumin
-2/3 cup neutral cooking oil, such as canola or safflower (or rendered lard) 4 cups long-grain white rice
+- 2/3 cup neutral cooking oil, such as canola.
+Lard may be traditional.
+- 4 cups long-grain white rice
-2 to 4 medium jalapeño or serrano chile peppers, seeded and minced (optional) 8 to 10 cloves garlic, finely chopped, basically a garlic bunch 1/2 cup finely fresh cilantro
+- 2 to 4 medium jalapeño or serrano chile peppers, seeded and minced (optional)
+- 8 to 10 cloves garlic, finely chopped, basically a garlic bunch
+- 1/2 cup finely fresh cilantro
-Juice of 4 medium limes, plus more wedges for serving.
+- (optional) Juice of 4 medium limes, plus more wedges for serving.
 True Lime (tm) powder works well too.

 INSTRUCTIONS
 1. Place the tomatoes and their juices and onion in a blender or food processor and purée until smooth.